openedx/openedx-tutor-plugins/plugins/tutor-contrib-paragon/README.rst

   .. code-block:: bash

-      tutor local do build-tokens [OPTIONS]
+      tutor local do paragon-build-tokens [OPTIONS]

 - **Other issues**
   Re-run the build with ``--verbose`` to obtain detailed logs and identify misconfigurations or missing files.